 - On the Oregon Trail

-Schools and community groups will be invoiced when their registration is completed.
-Payment is due prior to the Mobile Museum presentation.
-Groups are welcome to pay by check or by using the Pay Pal button below.
+Schools will be invoiced when their registration is completed.
+Payment is due by check prior to the program date.
+Checks can be mailed to the following address:

 Washington County Museum